Written or spoken by Ch’an master Seng Ts’an (Jap: Sosan) 5…? - 606

 And there is nothing you will not understand.

-Return to basic being and you’ll find the meaning,
+Return to the foundation and you’ll find the meaning,

-Pursue things as they seem and you miss their nature.
+Pursue things as they seem and you loose their essence.

 And you go beyond appearance and emptiness.

 With appearances in front,

 Is due to an incorrect way of looking.

 There is no need to search for the Real,

 Just let go of your perspectives.

 Take care not to get enmeshed by it or seek it.